oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/2-integration/integration.md

     The **Succeeded** count should match the **Received** count.

 ## Task 6: Optional - Process additional files
 This is an optional test you can run with more sample files.
 If you do this test, you will have more content in the OpenSearch index to query in the next lab.
-If you're running short of time, then you can skip it.
+If you're running short of time, then you can skip it or come back to it later.

 1. Upload the remainder of the sample files to the Object Storage bucket *opensearch-bucket*, the same way you uploaded them in the previous task.
 In the Git clone, the files are located in the *sample_files* folder.
 (You might need to download them first using the Cloud Shell if you didn't clone the git repo to your local machine.)